drop-games/eb-docs/docs/Whitepaper/Contents.md

 **Blockchain & Tokenomics**
 _HyperBlade DAO basics + principles_
-player ownership -> governance & revenue sharing;
+player ownership tldr -> governance & revenue sharing;
 SPR - what is it -> ingame currency, hardcoded values (total amount of token), how to get it, what to do w it - ingame economy - buying stuff (NFT & other), token economy, LIQIDITY (Tokemak?),
 SPR - mechanics -> play game - earn, (buy on markets), staking - what is the purpose (revenue redist & governance decentralization & rewarding for loyalty & bringing more people), where the funds are coming from - revenue (token buyback by DAO?) & staking pool, staking schedule - mechanics
 revenue model (include burning tokens) - direct selling, market fees, other; tools & platforms for other projects
 allocation & vesting, what will each allocated part go to, HB Treasury purpose
 rounds of raising capital (direct token sale, limited release, steady release, minting?)
 capital required to play (initially); game is not P2W, in the beginning you get bokken kendo wooden sword
-Reasoning NFT (basic)
 Time ore as reward for players (future) - ref to roadmap

 **Governance**
 _HB DAO (everything about it)_
 voting; council? (based on 7 quadratically voted in members); issues to vote on; supermajority; specific cases (members leaving, coercion, other); rewards for the service; player's voice & $SRP hodlers voice;

-voting for NFTs
-other types of voting
+voting for NFTs (free-for-all vote), what benefits it brings other types of voting

-Drop Games role - main developer & de jure owner
-How decentralization will be achieved and what will it give
+how development looks like (smaller than HIP related issues) How decentralization will be achieved and what will it give

 **NFT**
 _Detailed explanation of NFTs_
 Drop Games NFTs; Community created NFTs; NFT types - Swords, Armor, Other, real estate; NFT Themes & Collections; NFT mutability (contract upgradability)
+Any NFT can be voted in?
-How to earn NFT - duel to earn, buy on market
+How to earn NFT - duel to earn -> get a lootbox, buy on market
-Temporarily held NFT (like a boxing belt for champs etc)
+Temporarily held NFT (like a boxing belt for champs etc) Third party NFT implementation (art in dojo, NFT music etc) Creators earns how?

 **Technical part**
 _how the game is built_
-specific aspects typing game to blockchain
+specific aspects tying game to blockchain
 UE5; contracts & audits; L2 solution used; risks; store specific; DAO mechanisms; how to make purchases; or sell stuff; more graphs of token/NFT etc

 security; accessibility; censorship resistance; decentralization